nexuslarptools/nexuslarpsite/README.md

 The workflow .github/workflows/sonarcloud.yml runs on pushes and pull requests targeting main and development branches.
 For richer analysis (framework-aware rules), uncomment the Node setup, install, and build steps in the workflow to build the project before scanning.

-## Backend-provided session (post-exchange)
+## Backend-provided session

-In the current flow, after the OAuth provider redirects the browser to `/oauth2/callback` with a `code` and `state`, the SPA posts these to the backend exchange endpoint (`/api/v1/Auth/ExchangeCode`).
-The backend performs the token exchange and establishes the authenticated session by setting an HttpOnly cookie for the API origin.
-The SPA does not store tokens.

-Details:
-- The callback component sets a lightweight `localStorage.sessionActive = 'true'` flag on successful exchange and then redirects the user back to the desired route.
-This flag simply gates client-side queries; the real source of truth is the HttpOnly session cookie set by the backend.
-- During the callback, the SPA does not probe `/api/v1/Users/Permission`.
-That endpoint will be used later by authenticated screens and is configured with React Query settings to avoid excessive refetching.
-- All subsequent API requests are made with `credentials: 'include'` so the session cookie is sent automatically.

-If your backend responds with `204 No Content` or a body that is not JSON, the callback still treats the exchange as successful as long as the HTTP status is OK (2xx).
-If you need to redirect somewhere specific after login, pass a `redirect` (or `returnTo`) parameter through the login flow or middleware; the callback honors it when present.
+The backend handles the full authentication flow and sets an HttpOnly session cookie.
+The SPA does not store tokens and simply sends API requests with `credentials: 'include'`.